sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 You should see the python application being built again and a new image being committed/pushed into the internal registry.
 The application should be re-deployed automatically.

-Once the new pod is up and running, check the change you made is now deployed:
+Once the new pod is up and running, check the change you just made has already been deployed:

 ```execute
 curl -s http://vote-app-%project_namespace%.%cluster_subdomain%/ | grep "<title>"